Mountain Partnership: Secretariat

 The Mountain Partnership is supported by a secretariat based at FAO Headquarters in Rome, Italy.
 The Mountain Partnership Secretariat plays a facilitating role, connecting institutions and helping members develop joint activities to protect mountain regions.
 It is also responsible for coordinating the annual observance of International Mountain Day and for preparing the United Nations Secretary-General report on sustainable mountain development every three years.

-The Mountain Partnership Secretariat is funded by the Italian Ministry of Foreign Affairs, the Ministry of Environment, Agriculture and Sustainability of Andorra, FAO, the Swiss Federal Office for Agriculture, and the Ministry of Foreign Affairs of Kyrgyzstan.
+The Mountain Partnership Secretariat is funded by the Italian Ministry of Foreign Affairs, the Ministry of Environment, Agriculture and Sustainability of Andorra, FAO, the Swiss Federal Office for Agriculture, Government of Andorra and the Government of Ireland.

-The current Coordinator of the Mountain Partnership Secretariat is Rosalaura Romeo.
-Past coordinators include Thomas Hofer, Yuka Makino, and Doug McGuire.
+The current Coordinator of the Mountain Partnership Secretariat is Julia Wolf.
+Past coordinators include Rosalaura Romeo, Thomas Hofer, Yuka Makino, and Doug McGuire.

 Work

 The work of the Mountain Partnership is spread out among four pillars, namely: advocacy, communications, brokering initiatives and capacity development.
 The Mountain Partnership works to bring global attention to achieving sustainable development in mountain regions and to promote the inclusion of mountain issues in United Nations declarations and other international documents.
 Members also engage in disseminating awareness with regards to challenges faced by mountain peoples and environments.
 Furthermore, the Mountain Partnership’s role is to "facilitate contacts between countries and institutions and creating conditions for partnerships, technical cooperation and resource mobilization at all levels".
 The scope of the Mountain Partnership is for members to cooperate in order to facilitate, promote and implement initiatives at all levels.

 The Mountain Partnership’s main principles are "participation of all members, accountability, responsiveness, consensus, transparency and flexibility".
 Its Secretariat is crucial for the creation of an enabling environment for main actors to cooperate towards the obtainment of common aims.

 In 2012, its members lobbied for sustainable mountain development to be included in The Future We Want, the final outcome document of the Rio+20 United Nations Conference on Sustainable Development, resulting in the inclusion of three paragraphs relating to mountains.

 The partnership also encourages the development of policies and laws that give local mountain communities a voice in decision-making and organizes conferences, training sessions, workshops and communications materials on sustainable development in mountain areas worldwide.

-Thanks to advocacy efforts of the Mountain Partnership members, mountains are mentioned in three targets under two of the 17 goals issued by the Open Working Group on Sustainable Development Goals in its outcome document.